Arkansas Alternative Teacher Certification

 Arkansas Professional Pathway to Educator Licensure

 The Arkansas Professional Pathway to Educator Licensure (APPEL) is an alternative route that takes two years to complete, allowing candidates to actively work as a classroom teacher while completing the pathway requirements needed to obtain a standard Arkansas teaching license.
-Candidates must have a bachelor’s degree and have passed the Praxis I and II exams.
+Candidates must have a bachelor’s degree and have passed the Praxis basic skills and subject-area exams for their grade level and subject area(s).
 While teaching, candidates are mentored and participate in online instruction.
 The program leads to National Board for Professional Teaching Standards (NBPTS) and Arkansas teacher certification.
+Note that applications for the APPEL pathway are only accepted from March through May each year.

 Non-Traditional Master’s Route